July 23, 2054. Thursday. 4:55 pm.

 “To answer your question.
 I am a True dragon.
-Us True dragons are not that many in the physical life.
-Our powers could move mountains and shake heaven and earth.
+Us True dragons are not that many in physical life.
+Then, our powers could move mountains and shake heaven and earth.
 Now I am just an existence that lives between both planes.
 The living and the dead.
-How many of my kind are left that I do not know, but to see you Drezo Regalias still alive brings great happiness to my soul.
-To see our powers still resides strongly in your body proves that we are alive.
+How many of my kind are left that I do not know, but to see you, Drezo Regalias, still alive brings great happiness to my soul.
+To see our powers still reside strongly in your body proves that we are alive.
 Oh?”
-The silver dragon stops and looks closer at Zero’s chest where his Krustallos resides.
-With his silver claw he taps Zero’s krustallos.
+The silver dragon stops and looks closer at Zero’s chest, where his Krustallos resides.
+With his silver claw, he taps Zero’s krustallos.

-In a flash of golden light, the energy around his Krustallos shimmered brightly blinding Zero.
-The memories of his life flashes before them, streaming different times of his beginning youth and all the way till now.
-Not single episode of his life was hidden away.
-The silver dragon’s face that was static changed into worry while looking through Zero’s life.
+In a flash of golden light, the energy around his Krustallos shimmered brightly, blinding Zero.
+The memories of his life flashes before them.
+Not a single episode of his life was hidden away.
+Instead, the silver dragon’s static face changed into worry while looking through Zero’s life.

 “Hey!
 That’s an invasion of privacy!”
 Zero exclaimed.
-He was not to fond that his whole game life showed before him like a movie.
+He was not too fond that his whole game life showed before him like a movie.

 “Are you the only one of your kind?”

-“I am truly shocked to hear that the Drezo Regalias have fallen to only one.
+“I am shocked to hear that the Drezo Regalias has fallen to only one.
 The future of your kind is bleak.
-I was wondering why your kind has not come here in a thousand years even though I have called out numerous times to your kind’s souls.”
+I wondered why your kind has not come here in a thousand years even though I have called out numerous times to your kind’s souls.”
 The silver dragon said with heartfelt sorrow.
 “And it seems you been cursed.
 What has happened to your kind while I was sleeping?”

-“If I knew I would be able to tell you, but even I don’t know the answer to what happened to all the Drezo Regalia.
-I am actually searching for the answer.”
+“If I knew, I would be able to tell you, but even I don’t know the answer to what happened to all the Drezo Regalia.
+So I am actually searching for the answer.”

 “Young dragon.
-I am sorry to tell you that I can not help you on that aspect of your journey.
-Instead, you have awoken and enlightened me to the surroundings of our both of our kinds predicament.
-It seems it is time for all our True dragons to once again rise up from slumber and help guide this world once again.”
+I am sorry that I can not help you with that aspect of your journey.
+Instead, you have awoken and enlightened me to the surroundings of both of our kind.
+It seems it is time for all our True dragons to rise up from slumber again and help guide this world again.”
 The silver dragon stood up, its wings spread out wide and strong.